-Jim Corbett National Park; The oldest national park located in Nainital district of Uttarakhand state.
+Jim Corbett National Park; The oldest national park located in the Nainital district of Uttarakhand state.
 It was established in 1936 as Hailey National Park to protect the endangered Bengal tigers.
 It has been named after Jim Corbett who played a key role in its establishment.
 The park was the first to come under the Project Tiger initiative.
-In the initial days it was named after Sir Malcolm Hailey, the Governor of United Provinces and thus, was popular as ‘Hailey National Park’.
+In the initial days, it was named after Sir Malcolm Hailey, the Governor of United Provinces, and thus, was popular as ‘Hailey National Park’.
 Later in 1954-55, it was called ‘Ramganga National Park’, as it covered the Ramganga River and the village.
-Later on it was again renamed as ‘Jim Corbett National Park’, so as to honor Edward James Jim Corbett - The man who contributed a lot to the establishment of the park.
+Later on, it was again renamed as ‘Jim Corbett National Park’, so as to honor Edward James Jim Corbett - The man who contributed a lot to the establishment of the park.

 The park has sub-Himalayan belt geographical and ecological characteristics.
-Corbett National Park comprises 520.8 km square area of hills, riverine belts, marshy depressions, grasslands and a large lake.
-The hills ranges from 1,300 to 4,000 ft (400 to 1,220 m).
+Corbett National Park comprises a 520.8 km square area of hills, riverine belts, marshy depressions, grasslands, and a large lake.
+The hills range from 1,300 to 4,000 ft (400 to 1,220 m).
 It contains 488 different species of plants and a diverse variety of fauna.
-Dense moist deciduous forest mainly consists of sal, haldu, peepal, rohini and mango trees.
-Forest covers almost 73% of the park, 10% of the area consists of grasslands.
-It houses around 110 tree species, 50 species of mammals, 580 bird species and 25 reptile species.
+Dense moist deciduous forest mainly consists of sal, haldu, peepal, rohini, and mango trees.
+Forest covers almost 73% of the park, and 10% of the area consists of grasslands.
+It houses around 110 tree species, 50 species of mammals, 580 bird species, and 25 reptile species.

 In order to promote tourism in the region Corbett National Park has been divided into five different zones.
-These are the marked buffer or core area of the park where visitors can be part of wildlife safari and can enjoy the intriguing behavior of the animals with bare eyes at proximity.
+These are the marked buffer or core areas of the park where visitors can be part of a wildlife safari and can enjoy the intriguing behavior of the animals with bare eyes in proximity.

 The Tourist Zones in Jim Corbett National Park:

-Bijrani Safari Zone : Bijrani Zone is very popular tourist's hub because of its abundant natural beauty and open grasslands.
-The entry gate of the zone is located at only 01 Km from Ramnagar city.
+Bijrani Safari Zone: Bijrani Zone is a very popular tourist hub because of its abundant natural beauty and open grasslands.
+The entry gate of the zone is located only 01 Km from Ramnagar city.